spacemeshos/docs/docs/experimental/node-split.md

 ### Benefits
 1. **Lower system requirements**: Users can run the smeshing service on low-resource devices while connecting to a more powerful node for the rest of the services.
-2. **Better failover and redundancy**: Currently when you need to restart a node you also need to restart the smeshing service.
+2. **Better failover and redundancy**: Currently, when you need to restart a node, you also need to restart the smeshing service.
 With the node split, you can restart the node without affecting the smeshing process.
 Starting smeshing will also be much quicker because it will *not* need to wait for the node to sync as the node will be running elsewhere.
 Multiple smeshing services can be connected to the same node, and nodes can be hot-swapped without affecting the smeshing process.
 3. **Lower OpEx**: The smeshing service can be shut down when not needed to save costs and resources.
 Additionally, only a single node is required for multiple smeshing services and it can run where it's most cost-effective, which is not necessarily where the smeshing service runs.
 4. **Better node maintainability**: The node can be updated without affecting the smeshing process and the smeshing service can be updated without re-syncing.
 This makes updates simpler and less risky.